-“The Fostering Family Leaders program changes lives by allowing us to connect to our children, neighbors, and colleagues as we continue to navigate an ever-changing complex society, as we develop ourselves through enriching and rewarding experiences that educate, socially engage, and unify our support emotionally, and physically through a collective relational environment.” – Shuntavius Roberts, Graduate and Mentor from the program at Lee Elementary in Clayton County.
+“The Fostering Family Leaders program changes lives by allowing us to connect to our children, neighbors, and colleagues as we continue to navigate an ever-changing complex society, as we develop ourselves through enriching and rewarding experiences that educate, socially engage, and unify our support emotionally, and physically through a collective relational environment.”

-For Shuntavius, the Fostering Family Leaders (FFL) program helped her reflect on the impact that life’s actions, choices, and decisions shaped her experience as a leader of her family, navigating the well-being of herself and her three children.
+For Shuntavius Roberts, the Fostering Family Leaders (FFL) program helped her reflect on the impact that life’s actions, choices, and decisions shaped her experience as a leader of her family, navigating the well-being of herself and her three children.
 The program at Lee Street Elementary School in Clayton County helped her gain knowledge of what worked and what did not.

 She isn’t alone – there are many parents, or family leaders, in our communities that need and welcome support in understanding how to navigate the educational system and help their children be ready and prepared for school.
 The education of our children, including making sure they are reading at grade level, is heavily influenced by family leadership.
 The skills learned through the family engagement programming guide new leaders in addressing various barriers impacting the overall academic success of their children.